Richard Edelman

-Richard Winston Edelman (born June 15, 1954) is an American businessman, and the president and chief executive officer of the public relations company Edelman, a company founded by his father, since 1996.
+Richard Winston Edelman (born June 1954) is an American businessman, and the president and chief executive officer of public relations company Edelman, a company founded by his father, since 1996.

 Personal life

-Edelman was born on June 15, 1954 to a Jewish family, the son of Ruth Ann (née Rozumoff) and Daniel Edelman, the founder of the public relations company, Edelman.
+Edelman was born in June 1954, to a Jewish family, the son of Ruth Ann (née Rozumoff) and Daniel Edelman, the founder of the public relations company, Edelman.
 He was educated at Phillips Exeter Academy.

-On May 18, 1986, he married Rosalind Anne Walrath in a Jewish ceremony at the Harvard Club of New York.
+On May 18, 1986, he married Rosalind Anne Walrath in a Jewish ceremony at the Harvard Club of New York City.
 His wife is the daughter of the then-creative director of advertising agency JWT, and was a vice president at the investment bank Keefe, Bruyette & Woods when they wed.
 He has three daughters, Margot, Tory, and Amanda.
 In 2008, he was diagnosed with prostate cancer, and had successful surgery.
 In 2015, it was announced that Edelman and Walrath were getting divorced.
-In 2017, Edelman married Mexican diplomat Claudia Romo González.
-Claudia had two children, Joshua and Tamara in her previous marriage.
+In 2017, Edelman married Mexican public servant Claudia Romo González, and the couple lives in Manhattan.
+Claudia had two children, Joshua and Tamara, in her previous marriage.

 His two siblings, John and Renee, are also executives at Edelman, making Edelman the largest private, family-run public relations firm in the world.
-His daughters, Margot and Tory, both work for his firm.
+His daughters, Margot and Tory, both work for the firm.